IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_website.md

   * Milestones / Tasks that have been completed (transcribed from your personal kanban)
   * Include who or what was involved.
   * Include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your thesis.
-  * If you do not do anything for the week, write **I did not work on my thesis this week.**
+  * If you do not do anything for the week, write **I did not work on my senior project this week.**

 * *An About Page*